 - Guest houses, B&B, apartments, resorts, holiday homes, hostels – 3,5 €

 - Campsites and hostels – 2 €

-The tourist tax is payable for the first 10 days, i.e. from 11. on the day of your stay, you no longer pay.
-Children under 10 years of age are not subject to a tourist tax.
+The sojourn tax is payable for the first 10 days, i.e. from 11. on the day of your stay, you no longer pay.
+Children under 10 years of age are not subject to a sojourn tax.